-There is no interview for admission into the Nursing Program.
-Students need to compile all application materials as outlined on the Nursing Department website, and turn those into the Nursing Department.
-Students will be notified of their provisional acceptance by postal service if they have been accepted into the Nursing Program.
+There is no interview for admission into the Nursing program.
+Students need to compile all application materials as outlined on the Nursing department website, and turn those into the Nursing department.
+Students will be notified of acceptance.

 A student can apply as many times as they wish.

 Are Nursing student applicants free to use marijuana because of the new Colorado Marijuana Law?

 All hospitals, PPCC Nursing Assistant courses and Nursing program will not accept someone whose drug test indicates marijuana use.